masylum/dialect/Readme.md

     // => 'Tengo 2 buenas amigas'
     // => 'Tengo 2 buenos amigos'

+## Store translations

+To store a new translation, use the method setTranslation.

+    dialect.setTranslation(
+      {original: 'I love gazpacho', locale: 'es'},
+      'Me encanta el gazpacho',
+      function () {
+        // :)
+      }
+    );
 ## Test

 Dialect is heavily tested using a mix of Vows and node asserts module.